May 10, 2022

 Summary of VXLAN Advantages and Disadvantages

-Now that we have finished exploring the working principles of VXLAN configuration and VMware VXLAN implementation, let’s summarize the advantages and disadvantages of VXLAN.
+With the working principles of VXLAN configuration and VMware VXLAN implementation covered, let’s look at the advantages and disadvantages of VXLAN.

 - Highly scalable networks: a high number of L2 domains that can be stretched between multiple datacenters.